 Crystal Cruise adds on-board limited edition beers to an already existing high-priced list.
 Two of the line’s vessels – Crystal Symphony and Crystal Serenity will now serve its guests Samuel Adams’ rare Utopias brew, a cult offering that is made with yeast found in champagne and resembles a port wine.
 With only 3,000 bottles of this limited edition produced annually, a bottle of Samuel Adams comes with a hefty price tag – $300 a bottle.
 However, you would be able to enjoy a sip of this expensive beer on the Crystal only by the end of this year on the new Connoisseur beer menu.
 This beeroisseur menu includes up to a dozen unusual craft brews at a time hailing from renowned beer production countries like Belgium, Austria, Germany, Holland, and the U.K., and changes as the ships move around the globe.

-Other rare brews on the menu include England’s Thornbridge Bracia, Scotland’s Ola Dubh 12, Samichlaus (Austria) and Rochefort Trappistes 10 from Belgium.
-Those beer aficionados who would love to indulge in tastings and learning about beer can look to beer pairing menus at intimate Vintage Room Dinners and a new microbrew-themed cruise sailing from New York to Miami for 14 days, starting November 5, 2014.
+Other rare brews on the menu include England’s Thornbridge Bracia, Scotland’s Ola Dubh 12, Samichlaus (Austria), and Rochefort Trappistes 10 from Belgium.
+Those beer aficionados who would love to indulge in tastings and learn about beer can look to beer pairing menus at intimate Vintage Room Dinners and a new microbrew-themed cruise sailing from New York to Miami for 14 days, starting November 5, 2014.